Long Tail. Fat Risk. Why You May Want to Rethink Your “Platform” Strategy. Right Now.

 Neither the “long tail” nor the “fat tail” are new ideas.
 Both ideas come from statistics – specifically, they are easy words laypeople (non-mathematicians) can use to visualize a statistical distribution.
 Let’s do that.

-Imagine a bell curve – the “normal” distribution you learned about in high school – and notice how the curve stretches off to either direction, getting skinnier as it goes.
+Imagine a bell curve – the “normal” distribution you learned about in high school – and notice how the curve stretches off in either direction, getting skinnier as it goes.
 In practical terms, that means the further out you go, the less likely a result will be.
 That’s why you don’t see many people greater than 8-feet tall.
 We tend to see distributions like this one in the natural world, most often in biology, chemistry, and physics.
-In fact, that’s probably where you learned about it.
+That’s probably where you learned about it.

 Our World in Data is a treasure trove of fun visualizations like this one.

 Now imagine that same bell curve, but then pull it up a little at each end and stretch it at the top.
 In simple terms, this means that events closer to the center and farther away from the center are more likely than in a normal distribution.
 It’s the middle that’s skinny.
 (Look up Pareto and log-normal distributions if you want to geek out.)
 We see this sort of pattern in certain natural phenomena (earthquakes, for example), but especially in financial markets.
 On one side of the graph, you can get very unlikely positive events – a startup skyrocketing in value just after you bought it.
 On the other side of the graph, you can get the 2008 financial crisis.
 The implications are very simple but profound: Although the likelihood of either event happening at any one specific time is vanishingly small, the likelihood that the event will happen eventually is (essentially) 100%.

 Standard & Poor’s (of S&P500 fame) provides this data of monthly returns over the past 70 years or so.
 Notice how the “normal” distribution doesn’t match up well to actual events.